 After a rapid rise that began about a decade ago, video is now the predominant way of sharing information online.
 According to Cisco, video accounts for roughly 60% of total web traffic across the globe, and is expected to grow to 80% to 90% of total traffic by 2019.
-Online video is by far the highest growth area in recent years, increasing 18% between 2013 and 2014.
-And in the business and enterprise segment, the adoption of video is expected to double between 2014 and 2019.
+In the business and enterprise segment, the adoption of video is expected to double between 2014 and 2019.

-Those numbers are certainly impressive, but what does all this growth mean for video—where is it going?
-In this post we take a global perspective on the evolution of online video, giving attention to key trends and video leaders on every continent.
+Those numbers are certainly impressive.
+But, what does all this growth mean for video?
+Where is it going?
+In this post, we take a global perspective on the evolution of online video.
+We highlight key trends and video leaders on every continent!

-In the US, video content providers are increasingly devoted to the power of “meta-data,” the various visible and invisible data that impacts consumer searching, and thus can be used to attract more viewers through highly personalized search results.
+In the US, video content providers are increasingly devoted to the power of video metadata.
+Metadata refers to HTML tags that provide information about page structure to search engine results.
+It allows bots to index pages, and consequently impacts consumer search result.
+When configure correctly, metadata can be used to attract more viewers through highly personalized search results.

 Have something to ask us or add?
 Tweet it to us or leave a comment below!